 When your suitcase or bag is moved around, you could find that your clothes move around quite a bit.
 And if they are cotton or a similar fabric, they will wrinkle – which will make you look as if you’ve slept in your clothing!
 So when you pack, rather opt for clothes in fabrics that don’t wrinkle.

 Don’t Forget Your Chargers And Electronic Devices

 It’s so easy to forget to pack your electronic devices – such as your tablet – or, worse still, the charger for the said device as it’s always plugged in at home!

 Make sure that you make a list of everything that you’re going to need to take with you – from clothes and toiletries to chargers.
 If you’re going to a bit more of a rustic setting, check and see if they’ve got double adapters because most cellphone chargers need a two-prong plug to charge.
-If you’re travelling internationally, make sure that you get an international adapter so that although you may not be able to use the country’s voice network, you’ll still be able to call family and friends or play and win real money using the hotel’s Wi-Fi network.
+If you’re travelling internationally, make sure that you get an international adapter so that although you may not be able to use the country’s voice network, you’ll still be able to call family and friends using the hotel’s Wi-Fi network.